Eve-SatOrU/chat/README.md

 1- Log in using your Google account or create a new account 2- Select a user to chat with
 3- Send and receive messages in real time
-# License
-Distributed under the MIT License.
-See LICENSE for more information.

 Contact
 Name -Eve-SatOrU